unpoly/unpoly/src/unpoly/pages/skipping-rendering.md

 If the server has no more recent changes, it may skip the update by responding with an HTTP status `304 Not Modified`.

+## Partially rendering a response

+The response may include a full HTML document, but only the [targeted fragment](/targeting-fragments) will be updated on the page.
+Other elements from the response will be discarded.

+Within the targeted fragment, child elements may elect to not be re-rendered using the `[up-keep]` attribute.

+## Preventing a render pass

+You can [prevent or interrupt](/render-hooks#preventing-a-render-pass) a render pass by calling `event.preventDefault()` on an event like `up:link:follow` or `up:fragment:loaded`.

 @page skipping-rendering